pujaitridas/SteelData-SQL/README.md

 # SteelData-SQL
-This repository contains the SQL files for SteelData Challenges.
+This repository contains the solved questions of SteelData SQL Challenges.